MysteryPancake/Houdini-OpenCL/README.md

 This makes the performance orders of magnitude faster!

+**EDIT: This was a bug fixed in Houdini 21.0.594.
+The performance is much closer now.**

 <img src="./images/cops/fast_prefixsum.png?raw=true" width="800">

 The number of iterations required for each dimension is `log2(res) / 2`.
 The division by 2 comes from the extra pass in the writeback kernel.
 You can animate the iterations to get interesting effects.